shamblett/coap/example/testserver-example/README.md

-This directory contains a simple .NET based CoAP test server to use with the examples.
+This directory contains a simple .NET based CoAP test server to use with the examples provided.
 Windows only unfortunately as its .NET based.
 It returns the following resource links :-